parson-AG/cidm-graph-iirds-sample/README.md

 :baseModel a ja:MemoryModel .
 ```
- Fuseki is configured to use reaseoners to infer new triples.
+ Fuseki is configured to use reasoners to infer new triples.
+The restart reset the in-memory database.

  ## Finding related information for a topic with inference (advanced)
 We want to find information that is relevant for the topic "Checking the power supply".
 Relevant documentation is everything that is about the same lifecycle phase of the product and is related to the components in the topic.
+We need to re-upload the rdf files and add the integration triple after the re-start of the server.

 Requirements:
 - You have succesfully completed "Loading the iiRDS package"